Nature: Evolution

 The origin of life on Earth is not well understood, but it is known to have occurred at least 3.5 billion years ago, during the hadean or archean eons on a primordial Earth that had a substantially different environment than is found at present.
 These life forms possessed the basic traits of self-replication and inheritable traits.
 Once life had appeared, the process of evolution by natural selection resulted in the development of ever-more diverse life forms.

 Species that were unable to adapt to the changing environment and competition from other life forms became extinct.
 However, the fossil record retains evidence of many of these older species.
 Current fossil and DNA evidence shows that all existing species can trace a continual ancestry back to the first primitive life forms.

 When basic forms of plant life developed the process of photosynthesis the sun's energy could be harvested to create conditions which allowed for more complex life forms.
 The resultant oxygen accumulated in the atmosphere and gave rise to the ozone layer.
 The incorporation of smaller cells within larger ones resulted in the development of yet more complex cells called eukaryotes.
 Cells within colonies became increasingly specialized, resulting in true multicellular organisms.
-With the ozone layer absorbing harmful ultraviolet radiation, life colonized the surface of Earth.
+With the ozone layer absorbing harmful ultraviolet radiation, life colonized the land surface of Earth.

 Microbes

-The first form of life to develop on the Earth were microbes, and they remained the only form of life until about a billion years ago when multi-cellular organisms began to appear.
-Microorganisms are single-celled organisms that are generally microscopic, and smaller than the human eye can see.
-They include Bacteria, Fungi, Archaea, and Protista.
+The first form of life to develop on the Earth were unicellular, and they remained the only form of life until about a billion years ago when multi-cellular organisms began to appear.
+Microorganisms or microbes are microscopic, and smaller than the human eye can see.
+Microorganisms can be single-celled, such as Bacteria, Archaea, many Protista, and a minority of Fungi.

 These life forms are found in almost every location on the Earth where there is liquid water, including in the Earth's interior.

 Their reproduction is both rapid and profuse.
-The combination of a high mutation rate and a horizontal gene transfer ability makes them highly adaptable, and able to survive in new environments, including outer space.
+The combination of a high mutation rate and a horizontal gene transfer ability makes them highly adaptable, and able to survive in new and sometimes very harsh environments, including outer space.
 They form an essential part of the planetary ecosystem.
 However, some microorganisms are pathogenic and can post health risk to other organisms.

+Viruses are infectious agents, but they are not autonomous life forms, as it is the case for viroids, satellites, DPIs and prions.